PedroCristo/README-TEST/README.md

 #### Main Site Goals

-- To provide users with a good experience when using the website with watches and clocks on display.
+- To provide users with a good website experience with watches and clocks on display.
-- To provide users with a visually pleasing website that is intuitive to use and easy to navigate.
+- To provide users with a visually pleasing website that is intuitive and easy to navigate.
 - To provide a website with a clear purpose.
 - To provide tools that allow users to search for products.
-- To provide users with a easy and safe way to buy their products.
+- To provide users with an easy and safe way to buy their products.

 ## Design